Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Model

 \subsection{Overview}

-Consider a continuous random vector $\bsy = (y_1, \dots, y_\Ndim)^\sfT$, for example representing a spatial field at $L$ locations or grid points.
+Consider a continuous random vector $\bsy = (y_1, \dots, y_\Ndim)^\sfT$, for example representing a spatial field at $\Ndim$ locations or grid points.
 We model the joint distribution of $\bsy$ using a three-part composition $(\calT \circ \calH \circ \calG)$ mapping to a multivariate standard Gaussian space:

 where $\calH$ and $\calG$ are spatially smoothed element-wise operators ensuring that marginally $(\calH_i\circ\calG_i)(y_i) \sim \calN(0, 1)$ for all $i = 1, \dots, \Ndim$.
 For $\calG$, we construct a preliminary element-wise transformation based on a manually chosen parametric distributional family.
-For $\calH$, we build on work on conditional transformation models \parencite{Hothorn2018-MostLikelyTransformations} and penalized transformation models \parencite{Brachem2025-BayesianPenalizedTransformation} to construct a semi-parametric second layer of element-wise transformations.
-For $\calT$, we employ the triangular scalable Bayesian transport map proposed by \textcite{Katzfuss2023-ScalableBayesianTransport}.
+For $\calH$, we build on work on conditional transformation models \citep{Hothorn2018-MostLikelyTransformations} and penalized transformation models \citep{Brachem2025-BayesianPenalizedTransformation} to construct a semi-parametric second layer of element-wise transformations.
+For $\calT$, we employ the triangular scalable Bayesian transport map proposed by \cite{Katzfuss2023-ScalableBayesianTransport}.
 Details on all parts of the composition are provided in the following sections.
 We denote intermediate quantities as:

-Given the triangular structure of $\calT = \big(\calT(\tilde z_1),\calT(\tilde\bsz_{1:2}),\ldots,\calT_{\Ndim}(\tilde \bsz_{1:\Ndim})\big)^\sfT$ and the element-wise nature of $\calG$ and $\calH$, the joint density of $\bsy$ factorizes as:
+Given the triangular structure of $\calT = \big(\calT_1(\tilde z_1),\calT_2(\tilde \bsz_{1:2}),\ldots,\calT_{\Ndim}(\tilde \bsz_{1:\Ndim})\big)^\sfT$ and the element-wise nature of $\calG$ and $\calH$, the joint density of $\bsy$ factorizes as: